micmejia/bible-dump/NKJV/Exodus/Exod 40.md

 And Moses was not able to enter the tabernacle of meeting, because the cloud rested above it, and the glory of the Lord filled the tabernacle.

 ###### 36
-Whenever the cloud was taken up from above the tabernacle, the children of Israel would [^d]go onward in all their journeys.
+Whenever the cloud was taken up from above the tabernacle, the children of Israel would go onward in all their journeys.

 ###### 37
 But if the cloud was not taken up, then they did not journey till the day that it was taken up.